diebanz/Frau-Banz/README.md

 # Natalia Banz - Aps on the Mission!

-- My personal website project, mostly wanted to just show my style working, and solutions i feel comfortable with.
+- My personal website project, mostly wanted to just show my style of working, and solutions i feel comfortable with.
 - Page looks slightly better in FireFox browser.
 Still fixing for other browsers :)
 - **Page is not yet responsive**, but will be.